 Besides filling the earth with song, birds have even been used by God to minister to people.
 An example that comes to mind is when Elijah was fed by ravens while he was beside the brook at Cherith (1 Kings 17:4-6) The birds brought him bits of bread to eat, as well as being a source of meat to nourish his body.

-Birds are plentiful and common in our world.
+Birds are plentiful in our world.
+Sparrows are the most widespread and common bird on earth, and are found on every continent except Antartica.
 We see them everywhere and rarely even notice them or give them any significant thought as we go about our daily routines.
-There are scriptures in the Bible that talk about how we may see common sparrows as being of little value, yet God sees each one of them as an individual and makes provision for their every need.
+There are scriptures in the Bible that talk about how we may view common sparrows as being of little value, yet God sees each one of them as an individual and makes provision for their every need.

 It is written: